Okay so there isn't more links, but there is another essay tomorrow.

 If only know John Hodgeman from his appearances on The Daily Show, or as the PC in the old Apple ads you are missing out.
 He had a run of fake trivia books.
 He also has a podcast where he settles your petty social disputes.

 Vacationland moves away from Hodgeman’s adopted personas and instead is a straightforward memoir.
 We start out . . .

 Greg Ginn And Henry Rollins Still Not Playing Together

 The Oracle Isn’t All Knowing - Aeon has an article on how algorithms pick up on their creator’s biases.
 The idea that algorithms are all knowing perfect mathematical beings is overstated.

 Saving Publishing From Itself - The social media advertising model has made almost every site you go to a vacuum for your personal data.
-Doc Searls looks at . . .
+Doc Searls . . .